k2052/vanilla-hn/docs/architecture/Components.md

 ## Testing a Component

-Since a comment is just a representation of state in string form, we can test it using an HTML parser like cheerio.
+Since a component is just a representation of state in string form, we can test it using an HTML parser like cheerio.
 We pass in the state and then check the output is correct:

 ```js
 import chai, { expect as chaiExpect } from 'chai'